-“The mission of the Foundation is to benefit the Woodland Hills and Tarzana Communities at large in the areas of education and beautification.”
+“The mission of the Foundation is to benefit the West Valley Communities at large in the areas of education and beautification.”

-The Woodland Hills-Tarzana Chamber of Commerce Community Benefit Foundation Beautification Committee works on improving business districts within the Woodland Hills-Tarzana area through alliances with the City of Los Angeles, local homeowners groups, and other government entities.
+We depend on contributions from donors like you.
+The Foundation is a 501c-3 nonprofit making your donation deductible.
+Please take the time to consider donating to the Community Benefit Foundation/fund/Beautification.improving business districts within the WEst San Fernando Valley area through alliances with the City of Los Angeles, local homeowners groups, and other government entities.
 We have participated in and contribute to: Anti-graffiti projects, Clean-Up days, Reseda Holiday Lights, and many more community enhancement events.
-Recently, we have planted over 100 trees in Woodland Hills and Tarzana along Ventura Boulevard.
+We have planted over 500 trees in the West Valley!

 Contact: Sean McCarthy 818-389-1876

 Donate below.
 Use Quantity Button to increase amount.
 Thank you.

 These funds have targeted and underwritten specific events such as: Earth Day, Tree Planting, Community Disaster Preparedness Fairs, Career and Job Expos, Education and Art Grants, Legislative Education such asCandidate Forums just to name a few.
 Nearly $70,000 has been given to youth organizations here in the West Valley.